faculty and administration

 Brandon F. White is a partner at Foley Hoag LLP where he serves as co-chair of the firm’s Securities Litigation Practice Group.
 His practice is focused on litigation in the areas of securities, corporate, business tort and contract disputes.
 A significant part of his practice is focused in the areas of securities fraud, fiduciary duty and corporate governance issues in both the public and private contexts.
 Prior to joining Foley Hoag, Mr. White was Law Clerk to the Chief Justice of the Supreme Judicial Court of Massachusetts.

-Mr. White has conducted litigation in state and federal courts in Massachusetts and in a variety of other jurisdictions, including the Delaware Chancery Court, the Delaware Supreme Court, the District of Minnesota, California and Florida state courts, the Southern District of New York, and the United States Court of Appeals for the Second Circuit, as well as arbitrations under the auspices of the American Arbitration Association, the International Chamber of Commerce in London, the Financial Industry Regulatory Authority and JAMS/Endispute.
+Mr. White has conducted litigation in state and federal courts in Massachusetts and in a variety of other jurisdictions, including the Delaware Chancery Court, the Delaware Supreme Court, the Eastern District of Pennsylvania, the District of Rhode Island, the District of Minnesota, the Southern District of Texas, California and Florida state courts, the Southern District of New York, and the United States Court of Appeals for the Second Circuit, as well as arbitrations under the auspices of the American Arbitration Association, the International Chamber of Commerce in London, the Financial Industry Regulatory Authority and JAMS/Endispute.

 Frank White is an Associate in the Corporate Department of Holland & Knight LLP in Boston, Massachusetts and a member of the Private Investment Funds Group, resident in the Boston office.
 He has a general corporate practice with an emphasis on representing U.S. and non-U.S. sponsors and managers in private equity fund formations and investments.
 Frank also counsels U.S. and non-U.S. sponsors on regulatory, compliance and day-to-day operational issues.